neclimdul/marketo-rest/docs/Asset/Api/ProgramsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$program_id = 789; // int | Id for the email program containing smart list to retrieve
+$program_id = 56; // int | Id for the email program containing smart list to retrieve
-$include_rules = true; // bool | Set true to populate smart list rules.
+$include_rules = True; // bool | Set true to populate smart list rules.
 Default false

 try {
     $result = $apiInstance->getSmartListByProgramIdUsingGET($program_id, $include_rules);